vasu31dev/playwright-ts/README.md

 - `playwright.config.ts`: This file contains the configuration for Playwright, including settings for different browsers and devices, such as viewport sizes, user agent strings, and launch options.

 - `tsconfig.json`: This file specifies the root files and the compiler options required to compile the project.

+### `tests` directory

+Little more about `tests` directory, as this is our main directory where we setup the frame work and, specify and construct our tests.
+This directory also contains Page objects, Utility functions and Test data objects that are necessary for the construction of the tests.

 ## Framework Setup